chromatic-solfege/chromatic-solfege.github.io/readme.md

 | ![do di re ri mi fa fi sol si la li ti do][aug-small] | ![do ti te la le sol se fa mi me re ra do][dim-small] |

 ## An Introduction to Chromatic-Solfege

-I have extended the note naming rule of Chromatic-Solfege into a new form which I believe is more suitable to improve your ability of improvising.
-The extension covers modifying the naming rule for double, triple and quadruple accidentals.
-Those irregular accidentals are useful to analyzing pieces of polymodal music.
-And I have developed comprehensive exercises to build fluency for the note names.
-The exercises can be learned with model videos.

-I have written a paper [An Introduction to Chromatic-Solfege][aitcs] to describe my version of Chromatic-Solfege.
+I have written a paper [An Introduction to Chromatic-Solfege][aitcs].

 I described :
 - The difference between my version of Chromatic-Solfege and others.
 - A number of practice patterns to build fluency with the extended note naming rule.
 - A videos of a computer generated singing which reads aloud the practice